jwebmeister/tacspeak/README.md

 **Fast** - typically on the order of 10-200ms, depending on complexity.

-**Lightweight** - it runs on the CPU, with a little RAM.
+**Lightweight** - it runs on CPU, with ~2GB RAM.

-**Modular** - you can build your own set of voice commands for additional games, or modify existing ones.
-See [examples](https://github.com/jwebmeister/tacspeak/tree/main/tacspeak/grammar).
+**Modular** - you can build your own set of voice commands for additional games, or modify [existing ones](https://github.com/jwebmeister/tacspeak/tree/main/tacspeak/grammar).

 **Open source** - you can modify any part of Tacspeak for yourself, and/or contribute back to the project and help build it as part of the community.